Biometrics Vulnerabilities Workshop – how robust is your system?

 - Why testing is important

-Who should attend: end-users, integrators, application developers and others interested in questions around spoofing, liveness and presentation attack detection.
+Who should attend: end-users, integrators and others interested in understanding spoofing, liveness and presentation attack detection.
+The workshop will be focused on educating those that are implementing biometrics about the critical aspects of biometric vulnerability.

 The Biometrics Institute lead the discussion around biometrics vulnerabilities in 2010 when it formed an international expert group, the BVAEG now renamed to Biometric Security & Integrity Group BSIEG, to raise awareness about vulnerabilities, promote the development of standards and find ways to mitigate the risks.